prernaj/twinstar/day1/README.md

 First things first... increase focus

 WHAT
-WAP to blocking social sites during office hours.
+WAP to block social sites during office hours.

 HOW
 redirect the websites to localhost by appending it to /etc/hosts file.